hbctraining/Training-modules/Tidyverse_ggplot2/lessons/intro_tidyverse.md

   select(term.id, term.name, p.value, query.size, term.size, overlap.size, intersection)
 ```

 The `select()` function also allows for negative selection.
 So we could have alternately removed columns with negative selection.
-Note that we need to put the column names inside of the `-c()` function for this functionality.
+Note that we need to put the column names inside of the combine (`c()`) function with a `-` preceding it for this functionality.

 ``` r
 # DO NOT RUN